Lean-Mean-Coding-Machines/MovieNightManagerPortal/README.md

 # (Back End)

-1. Open up a separate instance of your your IDE and open the Java project
+1. Open up a separate instance of your your IDE and open the Java project [https://github.com/Lean-Mean-Coding-Machines/MovieNightManagerJava]

-   a.
-Click Run & Debug on the left side panel if you're on Visual Studio Code
+- Click `Run & Debug` on the left side panel if you're on Visual Studio Code
-   b.
-Click Run & Debug to get the backend running and connected to the frontend
+- Click `Run & Debug` to get the backend running and connected to the frontend

 ## Available Scripts